rafwit/shortster/README.md

 #### ➡ POST `'/'`

-Get shortcode of your an URL
+Get shortcode of your URL

 ##### Request body example value